Senipah/VBA-Better-Array/docs/api/methods/ToString.md

 ---

 Name
-: `delimitStrings`
+: `separator`

 Type
-: `Boolean`
+: `String`

 Necessity
 : Optional

 Description
-: If true, any string values stored in the array will additionally be enclosed by opening and closing quotation marks (`"`).
+: If provided, the string passed to `separator` will be used to separate individual elements within the array.
+If ommitted, the default character of `,` will be used.

 ---